-Although Claimant may have been legally permitted to leave Kuwait on August 28, 1990, his detention did not end on that date.
-As the Commission has previously recognized, a claimant's detention ends only on the date that he is released from the control of the person or entity that detained him.26 Any attempt "[by the perpetrator] to restrict [the] movements" of a claimant establishes control,27 whereas a claimant who has a reasonable opportunity to leave the site of his or her captivity is deemed no longer to be under the perpetrator's control.28
+Although Claimant may have been legally permitted to leave Kuwait on August 28, 1990, her detention did not end on that date.
+As the Commission has previously recognized, a claimant's detention ends only on the date that she is released from the control of the person or entity that detained her.26 Any attempt "[by the perpetrator] to restrict [the] movements" of a claimant establishes control,27 whereas a claimant who has a reasonable opportunity to leave the site of his or her captivity is deemed no longer to be under the perpetrator's control.28

-Under this standard, Claimant remained under Iraq's control until September 12, 1990.
-The Commission has recognized that Iraq imposed conditions on air travel that limited the ability of foreign nationals, including U.S. nationals, to leave Iraq and/or
+Under this standard, Claimant remained under Iraq's control until September 7, 1990.
+The Commission has recognized that Iraq imposed conditions on air travel that limited the ability of foreign nationals, including U.S. nationals, to leave Iraq and/or Kuwait immediately after the August 28, 1990 release announcement.29 Indeed, the available evidence indicates that Claimant left Iraq at the first reasonable opportunity, on the September 7, 1990 U.S. government-chartered flight that left Iraq.
+Because there is no evidence that Claimant remained voluntarily in Kuwait at any time during this period, we conclude that she was under Iraq's control and thus detained from August 28, 1990 to September 7, 1990.